yashas-13/inv_123/README.md

 ```

 ## Project Status
-Version 0.7.1 fixes missing static page routes so registration and dashboards load correctly.
+Version 0.7.2 adds combined store partner account creation.
 Run `python init_db.py` if you haven't created the database yet, then `uvicorn main:app --reload` to start the server.